-Pros: Impressive handling for a vehicle of this size and heft; availability of economical-for-the-class diesel engine
+Pros: The 2014 Q7 boasts impressive handling for a vehicle of this size and heft; availability of economical-for-the-class diesel engine

 Cons: Basic design dates to 2007 and is starting to feel long in the tooth; stiff ride on S Line model; 3rd row is hard to access and not very accommodating for adults